Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 …When.

 She couldn’t force herself any longer.
 She could *feel* it, like a storm coming.
-Pray as she might that she’d turn out to be wrong, she knew all of this preparation wasn’t “just in case.”
+Pray as she might that she’d turn out to be wrong, she knew all of this preparation wasn’t "just in case."
 But, that was just like the bigger picture, really.
 When confronted with a choice between fatalistically accepting the inevitable and just waiting for it to happen, or knuckling down and *doing something,* she’d always choose the latter.
 So would all the people here.

 And that, she felt, was something to be proud of.